Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View from Skyride to Paradise Point

-Whether you’re staying a week or just a day, the Skyride to Paradise Point is at the top for things to do in St. Thomas.
+Whether you’re staying a week or just a day, the Skyride to Paradise Point is one of the top things to do in St. Thomas.
 Literally.
 The view is incredible and one of the best in the Virgin Islands.
 Not to mention the exquisite steakhouse, PRIME, at its peak.

 Water Island

-Drive a golf cart to historic landmarks and a serene beach
+Take a day trip to nearby Water Island to drive a golf cart to historic landmarks and visit a serene beach.

 A golf cart in Fort Segarra and the clear blue sky over it